-All students in grades Y5-4 participate in P.E. classes with a certified instructor.
+All students in grades Y5-5 participate in P.E. classes.
+These classes are conducted by a certified Physical Education Instructor.
 All students must have a pair of clean gym shoes to wear during these classes.
-These shoes should not be worn on the playground.
-It works best if the student can leave these shoes at school.
+These shoes may not be worn on the playground.
+We have found that it works best if the student can leave these shoes at school.
+The shoes to be worn in the gym must have white soles (we have found the black soles leave marks on the floor).